 Don’t fall into this trap.
 It can lead to hiring the wrong person.
-Bad hires are costly, stressful and time-consuming to deal with.
-They are also quite common.
-According to a , 74% of small business employers say they have hired the wrong person for a job.
-Whether you are hiring your first employee or your tenth, you can improve your chances of hiring the right job candidate by doing a job analysis.
+Bad hires are costly, stressful, and time-consuming to deal with.
+They’re also quite common.
+According to a , 74% of small business employers say they’ve hired the wrong person for a job.
+Whether you’re hiring your first employee or your 10th, you can improve your chances of hiring the right job candidate by doing a job analysis.

 What is a job analysis?

-To analyze the job, make a list of the tasks that you will expect the new hire to perform, and be clear about what you hope to achieve by having someone do these tasks.
+To analyze the job, make a list of the tasks that you’ll expect the new hire to perform, and be clear about what you hope to achieve by having someone do these tasks.

 What about language skills?
 Will the new warehouse supervisor you want to hire need to be fluent in some language other than English in order to communicate with the people they supervise?
-If you’re hiring a waiter or cook for your restaurant, will they have to be able to read and write English or need to be bilingual?
-(A friend and I had dinner one night in a Chinese restaurant on Long Island, NY, and when we got our check we couldn’t tell what each of us owed.
-The waiter had written our orders down in Chinese.)
+If you’re hiring a server or cook for your restaurant, will they have to be able to read and write English or need to be bilingual?
+(A friend and I had dinner one night in a Chinese restaurant on Long Island, New York, and when we got our check we couldn’t tell what each of us owed.
+The server had written our orders down in Chinese.)

 Or perhaps you need an administrative assistant or secretary.
 In a small company, it’s not unusual for the admin or “secretary” to be a key player who knows how to complete documents for government agencies, screen calls, set up accounts for supplies, interact with vendors, or even do the bookkeeping.
 Will this person handle the office in the owner’s absence?
 Oversee and manage other employees?
 Many job applicants can type 50 wpm, but not everyone is cut out to handle these other tasks.